MohamedBassem/pixyll/_posts/2015-05-09-codeforces-account-takeover.md

 Codes : [https://gist.github.com/MohamedBassem/cbbf60c1393bafe6052b](https://gist.github.com/MohamedBassem/cbbf60c1393bafe6052b)

 <br />
-**In a parallel universe,** While you were reading this, You could have lost your CF account :smiling_imp:
+**In a parallel universe,** While you were reading this, you could have lost your CF account :smiling_imp:

 I want to thank Mike for his fast response and fix.
 I want also to thank @SymbianSyMoh for his [post](https://www.facebook.com/SymbianSyMoh/posts/1111635182184901?pnref=story) [In Arabic] that motivated me to search for vulnerabilities.